nymtech/nym/documentation/operators/src/nodes/vps-setup.md

 # in case of planning to setup a WSS (for Gateway functionality)
 sudo ufw allow 9001/tcp

-# inn case of reverse proxy for the swagger page (for Gateway optionality)
+# in case of reverse proxy for the swagger page (for Gateway optionality)
 sudo ufw allow 8080,80,443

 # for validator